Svalorzen/CppCopyProposal/README.md

 template <>
 struct C<double> { char c; };

+template <>
+struct C<int> { char c; };

 */
 ```

 ### Type-Copy of Multiple Dependent Classes ###

 Type-copying multiple classes using the simple syntax we have described can be
-impossible if those classes depend on one another.
+impossible if those classes depend on each other.
 This is because each copy
-would depend on the originals, rather than on the copied classes.
+would depend on the originals, rather than on the newly created type-copies.

 A type-copy is allowed to substitute any used class in its type-base for another
 class, given that the substitution is a type-copy of the substituted class.